zoom2009/react-native-swipe-cards-deck/README.md

 I am planning in keeping this project alive for future react version and to expand it for better compatibility, design & performance.

 Issues & PRs are welcome (for PRs check PR section at the bottom)
+Note: There are 2 working modes, stack & cards, currently I can only gurantee the cards part of the project but I'll try to fix common problems in both modes.

 ![React Native Swipe Cards](https://github.com/meteor-factory/react-native-tinder-swipe-cards/raw/master/screenshots/swiper-cards.gif